-The Company may also invest up to 30% of its assets as attractive opportunities arise in a variety of other types of investments, including securities and derivatives of public companies.
+The Company may also invest up to 30% of its assets opportunistically in other types of investments, including securities and derivatives of public companies.

 The Company will generally seek to target companies that generate positive cash flows in a broad variety of industries.